 According to “Nuvance Health” reading regularly can lower your blood pressure and improve sleep quality.
 With high blood pressure comes heart problems which can be harmful to your life and health.
 If you can lower it by reading you should.
 Sleep can be a big struggle for many people.
 Some have insomnia and can’t go to sleep.
 Some people have hypersomnia where they sleep for very long periods of time.
 These can be scary and take your time away.
 Reading before bed can calm you and ensure you have good sleep.

-Ruby Woodward, a student at Oakmont Regional High School states “Reading has helped me physically by improving my sleep schedule.
+Ruby Woodward, an Oakmont student states, “Reading has helped me physically by improving my sleep schedule.
 Reading has helped me mentally by being something I can do when I need moments to myself.
 It also helps me when I’m stressed.”

 I recommend making reading a habit even if it’s difficult.
 Reading can feel very dragged on and like a chore – I understand.
 Even if you’re just reading 30 pages a day, that’s still good and gets your brain working.
 It will be beneficial to you and your health no matter how many pages you read.
 If you can find a book you like, find more books from that author, find authors similar to that author – make an effort to read, to improve yourself.